semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## Overview

-Jobs runs in their own dedicated VM.
+Jobs run in their own dedicated VM.
 When a job is scheduled, Semaphore will:
 1. **Create VM**: every job gets its own separate VM
-2. **Mount OS**: the selected Operating Sytem image is mounted
+2. **Mount OS**: the selected Operating System image is mounted
 3. **Initialize Environment**: import environment variables, load SSH keys, mount secrets, and install the CLI toolbox
 4. **Attach Cache**: attach the project's shared cache (only on Semaphore Cloud)
 5. **Run commands**: execute the your commands